UK Will accept more unaccompanied child migrants - David Cameron

 It is important that local authorities in the UK share in the responsibility of taking in and taking care of these child refugees.
 They will need to begin to put structures and strategies in place to ensure that this is possible and that the children are properly housed.
 Housing, education, healthcare, social support, etc., will all have to be in place and ready for these unaccompanied children fleeing the violence in Syria.

 Reiss Edwards is a London based law firm specialising in immigration, asylum, appeals and human rights.
-We boast of some of best immigration lawyers in London and we offer a free initial consultation over the phone.
+We boast of some of best immigration solicitors in London and we offer a free initial consultation over the phone.
 Feel free to call in to speak with one of our lawyers today on 02035407770.